MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-resources.md

 ---
-Description: Declares the union of languages, display scales, and DirectX feature levels for the resources that the package contains.
+description: Declares the union of languages, display scales, and DirectX feature levels for the resources that the package contains.
 Search.Product: eADQiWindows 10XVcnh
 title: Resources
 ms.assetid: 45ce3dac-3888-452b-bc10-8775b158637a